The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For accounting periods beginning on or after 1 April 2020, with transitional rules (see below) for periods straddling that date, the use of carried-forward capital losses is restricted, in a similar way to income losses.
 From this date, the £5 million deductions allowance must be shared between income and capital losses, with the proportion of the allowance that is attributed to the use of carried-forward capital losses referred to as the ‘chargeable gains deductions allowance’.
-The effect of the capital loss restriction will be to restrict the amount of chargeable gains that can be relieved with carried-forward losses to 50% where they exceed the chargeable gains deductions allowance.
+The effect of the capital loss restriction is to restrict the amount of chargeable gains that can be relieved with carried-forward losses to 50% where they exceed the chargeable gains deductions allowance.
 There is no change to the basic rule that capital losses can only shelter capital gains.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.